carbon-steel/detour.nvim/README.md

-	vim.cmd.terminal("tig") -- open a terminal buffer running tig vim.bo.bufhidden = "delete" -- close the terminal when window closes vim.wo[popup_id].signcolumn = "no" -- In Neovim 0.10, the signcolumn can push the TUI a bit out of window
+	vim.cmd.terminal("tig") -- open a terminal buffer running tig vim.bo.bufhidden = "delete" -- close the terminal when window closes vim.wo[window_id].signcolumn = "no" -- In Neovim 0.10, the signcolumn can push the TUI a bit out of window

 	-- It's common for people to have `<Esc>` mapped to `<C-\><C-n>` for terminals.
 	-- This can get in the way when interacting with TUIs.